Hero Quest II: Legacy of Sorasil Soundtrack (Amiga CD32), Patrick Phelan, 1994

 Take “In-Game 01”, clocking in at no less than 11 minutes.
 Its opening mood is moribund and forlorn, thanks to its bassoon lead (soon replaced by harmonising solo woodwind) and plodding percussion.
 The melody keeps repeating without ever grating, creating a ritualistic pull as if underscoring an ancient ceremony in an age-old, barren land.
 Dramatic, sudden brass fanfares interject at 3:20, as if the game’s world suddenly bares its fangs, followed by deep string pizzicati that sound like hammers.
 Then the desolate atmosphere lightens as Phelan introduces an episode for impish woodwinds and cheeky rhythms, before circling through more mood changes, including trumpet soli whose chromatic progressions subtly undermine their traditional fantasy heroism.
 Another highlight is an oboe lead around the eight-minute mark which sounds like the transcription of an organ melody, perfectly complementing the composition’s somber ceremonial undercurrent.

 Throughout the entire piece, Phelan develops his material like a seasoned professional, while making expert use of his carefully selected range of orchestral colours.
 Most importantly, his focus on melodic and rhythmic repetition – evoking that earthy medievalism mentioned before – is consistent with the foundations he built on “Menu”.
 Whether it is that earlier cue’s grandiosity or “In-Game 01”’s constantly recurring material, the resulting sound has a monolithic quality, turning the world of Legacy of Sorasil into a vast, harsh terrain that’s still exciting and vibrant enough to invite exploration.

 Such skilful orchestral writing might seem like a surprise coming from a composer who, up to this point, was best known for his synth-heavy racing scores.
-However, there’s Litil Divil, a little-known Amiga title released in 1993 and scored by Phelan and Neil Biggin.
+However, there’s Litil Divil, a little-known Amiga title released in 1993 and scored by Phelan and frequent collaborator Neil Biggin.
 Litil Divil’s orchestral score had no doubt shown potential, despite ultimately feeling like a collection of competently written gestures rather than full-blown, coherent compositions.
 The Hero Quest II: Legacy of Sorasil soundtrack then shows Phelan making true on the promise shown on that earlier game, to astounding effect.